filiph-r/Distributed_queens/README.md

 # Distributed queens
-This is a functional distributed system that will solve the problem of [n queens](https://www.geeksforgeeks.org/n-queen-problem-backtracking-3). <br>The system can do the following:<br><br>
+This is a functional distributed system that will solve the problem of [N queens](https://www.geeksforgeeks.org/n-queen-problem-backtracking-3). <br>The system can do the following:<br><br>
 ● Starting calculations for an arbitrary size problem.<br>
 ● Distributed calculation for a given problem.<br>
 ● View the solution on all nodes.<br>